janlay/openai-cloudflare/README.md

    - Key `ACCESS_TOKEN`, value is any random string like a password.
    Again, both of these pieces of information are very sensitive, so it is strongly recommended to turn on the "Encrypt" option.
 This way, after you save them, no one will be able to see their values again.

-## 4. Config the new created service - KV Storage
+## 5. Configure the newly created service - KV Storage
 1. Expand "Workers" in right sidebar.
 2. Click "KV".
 3. In "Workers KV", Click "Create a namespace" button.